 2. Understand the business and its people

 It is crucial the organisation’s business objectives, priorities and constraints are understood inside out.
-If the people strategy is being developed through the HR Department, then it’s essential that HR are involved in the formation and decision making of overall business strategy.
+If the people strategy is being developed through the HR Department, then it’s essential that HR is involved in the formation and decision making of overall business strategy.
 This is because HR will understand the capacity, capabilities and current potential of the people and such insights can temper and shape expectations around outcomes and any timelines being worked to.

 3. Establish the top five priorities

 Establishing the top five people priorities is a key step, as they will contribute directly to help deliver on desired business outcomes and priorities.
 Required cultural changes should not be sidestepped.
 Quite often “the way we do things around here” can sabotage the most exacting and thought out outcome-based people strategy.
 Being tempted to include more than five priorities can be counterproductive, and using a Pareto Principle approach is more effective.
 Too much detail dilutes efforts, while a vital few things will create the biggest impact.

 4. Involve others and share widely to gain maximum input at all stages

 If HR is developing the strategy, make sure it is not perceived as being “owned” by HR.
 The business must own the people strategy.
 The name must be carefully chosen, so it represents the inclusion of everyone in the organisation.
 Call it, the “people plan” or the “people element of the business plan”.

 Involving as many people as possible is crucial to the success right at the formative stage.
 Using focus groups made up of a cross-section of employees, employee representatives and external customers is an effective way to capture ideas and feedback.
 Take constructive suggestions on board and if you don’t act on them, explain why.